Top List of User Agents for Web Scraping & Tips

 User-Agent Received: Mozilla/5.0 (Macintosh; Intel Mac OS X 13_1) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/16.1 Safari/605.1.15

-Maintain random intervals between requests to prevent your web scraper from getting detected and blocked.
+Maintain random intervals between requests to prevent your spider from getting detected and blocked.

-You might be interested in reading our guide on how to bypass rate limit while web scraping.
+You might be interested in reading our guide on how to bypass rate limits while web scraping.

 3. Use Up-to-date User Agents

-To keep your web scraping smooth and uninterrupted, ensure that your scraper user agents are regularly updated because outdated ones can get your IP blocked.
+To keep your scraping experience smooth and uninterrupted, ensure that your spider's user agents are regularly updated.
+Outdated ones can get your IP blocked!

 Conclusion

-A user agent in web scraping lets you mimic the behavior of a web browser, helping you access a website as a user in order to scrape a webpage without getting blocked.
+A user agent in web scraping lets you mimic the behavior of a web browser.
+This, in turn, helps you access a website as a human user and avoid getting blocked.

-Modern websites use different anti-scraping techniques to detect web scraping bots.
-Using the best scraping user agent lowers the risks of getting blocked, but it may not always work.
-To avoid uncertainties and headaches, many people use a web scraping API, like ZenRows.
+Modern websites rely on different anti-scraping techniques to detect web scraping bots.
+Sure, using the best scraping user agent lowers the risks of getting blocked, but it may not always work.
+To avoid uncertainties and headaches, many people use a web scraping API, such as ZenRows.

-ZenRows is capable of bypassing antibots and CAPTCHAs while scraping.
+ZenRows is capable of bypassing anti-bots and CAPTCHAs while scraping.
 It has rotating premium proxies and up to a 99.9% uptime guarantee.
 Oh, and you can get started for free.
+Sign you for free today!